canada-ca/canada-ca.github.io/_posts/2020-10-08-collect-feedback.md

 * Continue refining our machine learning processes
 * Develop “dashboards” to see trends and issues at a glance
 * Work towards a wider roll-out of the tool

+## Final word

+Ultimately, the purpose of receiving feedback is to improve web services so that our content can better meet the needs of Canadians.
+The page feedback widget is a useful tool that provides web, program, and policy teams with valuable insight for service delivery.
+Lessons learned from this can help us support content guidance and recommendations.

 Finally, a big thank you goes to our partners on this pilot.